summernote/summernote/README.md

 });
 ```

-For more examples, please visit to [homepage](http://summernote.org/examples).
+For more examples, please visit the [project website](http://summernote.org/examples).

 ### API

-Summernote provides a set of API.
+Summernote provides a set of APIs.
 For example, you can use the following code to get the HTML source code underlying the text in the editor:

 ```javascript
 var html = $('#summernote').summernote('code');
 ```

-For more detail about API, please refer to [document](http://summernote.org/getting-started/#basic-api).
+For more detail about the APIs, please refer to the [documentation](http://summernote.org/getting-started/#basic-api).

 > Warning - code injection
 > The code view allows the user to enter script contents.
 Make sure to filter/[sanitize the HTML on the server](https://github.com/search?l=JavaScript&q=sanitize+html).
 Otherwise, an attacker can inject arbitrary JavaScript code into clients.

-## For contributing
+## Contributing guide

-See the [CONTRIBUTING.md]( https://github.com/summernote/summernote/blob/main/.github/CONTRIBUTING.md) for details on how to contribute to Summernote.
+See [CONTRIBUTING.md]( https://github.com/summernote/summernote/blob/main/.github/CONTRIBUTING.md) for details on how to contribute to Summernote.

 ## Contributors ✨